Operation Pitting: Growing security threat and US withdrawal

 On 22 August, the US made changes to its evacuation procedures due to the threat posed by ISIL-KP, a branch of the Islamist terrorist organisation Islamic State of Iraq and the Levant which is known to be active in Afghanistan.
 The UK also acknowledged this threat.
 Whilst both radical Jihadist groups, ISIL-KP follows Wahhabi-Salafist traditions which are a lot more extreme than the Deobandi traditions practised by the Taliban.
 This has brought both groups into conflict with one another.

-On 23 August, Defence Secretary Ben Wallace announced that the UK had "hours not weeks" to complete its evacuations after the US announced its intensions to withdraw on 31 August.
+On 23 August, Defence Secretary Ben Wallace announced that the UK had "hours not weeks" to complete its evacuations after the US announced its intention to withdraw on 31 August.
 The UK government said it would request an extension of the US deadline to allow more flights to take place, however, the Taliban said it would not support a deadline extension.
 On the same day, it was announced that a total of 6,631 people had been evacuated by the UK since operations began.
 This included one person who was shortly afterwards thought to be on a "no-fly" watchlist, used to protect against those deemed to be a security threat, such as terrorists, but later confirmed not to be.
 Around 200 members of the Black Watch, 3rd Battalion, Royal Regiment of Scotland prepared to deploy.
 In total, over 1,000 military personnel were now involved with operations.

 On 24 August, the UK hosted an emergency meeting for G7 leaders which Prime Minister Boris Johnson used to request an extension of the US deadline, backed by the leaders of France, Germany, Italy, Canada and Japan.
 In response, the Taliban reiterated its position, describing a deadline extension as a "violation" which it would respond to.
 Following the G7 leaders meeting, the US announced that the deadline would remain in place.
 In the UK, questions were raised on the prospects of the UK military taking over Kabul airport after the departure of the US, however, according to retired British Army General Sir Richard Barrons, the UK would find it difficult to replace the vast resources the US has deployed and the Taliban, opposed to foreign forces remaining beyond the US withdrawal, had the potential to pose too great a threat.
 Former Defence Minister Johnny Mercer denied claims the UK was unable to carry out its operations without the US and argued it was an issue of political will.